Guide to Full Time RV Living

 Campground membership programs can also reduce costs.
-Good Sam Club members save 10 percent on nightly stays at more than 2,400 Good Sam Parks.
+Good Sam Club members save 10 percent on nightly stays at more than 2,400 Good Sam Campgrounds.
 Passport America and the Happy Camper Club offer 50 percent discounts on camping fees at member parks.

 Thousand Trails and Coast to Coast Resorts offer programs where a sizable membership fee at a home resort yields nominal camping costs at other resorts in those networks.

 Members of Escapees RV Club can purchase or lease a site in a member park, enjoy discounts up to 50 percent at affiliate parks or stay on members’ properties for free.

 Federal, state and municipal campgrounds often have beautiful campsites in natural settings, but most offer few amenities, and many have stay limits and restrictions on RV length.
 For those who enjoy an even more rustic setting, boondocking on public land is also an option, particularly if you have a solar system that allows you to stay off the grid.

 There are many ways to work on the road and lots of support for RVers who are looking for part-time or seasonal work.
 Campground hosting and grounds-keeping are popular options.
 RV-park workers are usually paid a wage and given a full-hookup campsite, while compensation at government-run campgrounds may be limited to a campsite and a nominal stipend or none at all.